 I once cooked a pot roast (a simple CrockPot recipe) that was super delicious.
 The second time I cooked it, using the same exact recipe I might add, it wasn’t as good.
 I don’t know if the cut of meat was different or if I can’t actually measure spices appropriately, but it was bad enough for Adam to ask me not to cook it again.

 This request from Adam happens quite frequently and, despite the fact that he reminds me how awful I am in the kitchen, he graciously allows me to keep trying.
 The experience typically starts with a side-eyed smile from him as I pile the ingredients on the counter.

 Then, he’ll walk in the kitchen and check on me.
 He’ll usually offer to help but I’ll brush him off because, honestly, I’m having a good time.
-I always hate cooking after a hard day at work but end up enjoying it.
+I always say that I hate cooking after a hard day at work but end up enjoying it.

 Cooking is relaxing.
-It’s enjoyable, even those times I have to force a jar of something-or-other open or press all my weight on the blade to cut something.
+It’s enjoyable, even during those times when I have to force a jar of something-or-other to open or press all my weight on the blade to cut something.

 No. It isn’t.
 There are quite a few things I’m good at cooking.
 I can make some great pancakes.
 Oh, and I have mastered bacon.
 I’m also good at getting our fries nice and crisp (it took a few tries in our new oven but I’ve got it!).
 I also make a good pesto-roni pizza.